-Appeals to the Supreme Court can be filed by filing a petition with the court that enacted the decree, and the petition will be heard and disposed of within sixty days disposed of within sixty days.
-Petitions for this purpose must include the grounds for appeal
+Appeals to the Supreme Court can be filed by filing a petition with the court that enacted the decree, and the petition will be heard and disposed of within 60 days.
+Petitions for this purpose must include the grounds for appeal.

-It must also include a request for a certificate, stating that the case involves a substantial question of law that must get decided by the Supreme Court.
+A petition must also include a request for a certificate, stating that the case involves a substantial question of law that must be decided by the Supreme Court.

-The opposing party will get an opportunity to raise any objections to the issuance of such a certificate.
-If the applicant denies the certificate, the petition gets dismissed.
-If the appeal gets accepted, the appellant will be required to deposit the required security and costs within a specified time frame.
+The opposing party is given an opportunity to raise any objections to the issuance of such a certificate.
+If the applicant denies the certificate, the petition is dismissed.
+If the appeal is accepted, the appellant will be required to deposit the required security and costs within a specified time frame.

-After the applicant fulfils the obligations mentioned above, the court from whose decision the appeal is preferred shall declare the appeal as admitted.
-After this, the respondent gets an intimation.
+After the applicant fulfills the obligations mentioned above, the court from whose decision the appeal is preferred shall declare the appeal as admitted.
+After this, the respondent then gets an intimation.

 It gets granted under the following conditions:

-- In the absence of such discretion, the party requesting the stay is likely to suffer significant losses.
+- In the absence of such discretion, the party requesting the stay is likely to suffer considerable losses.

 - The application for a stay gets made without undue delay.

 - The applicant has provided security for the proper execution of the specific order or decree.
-If the applicant fails to meet this commitment and the application gets rejected, the security can still get deposited within 30 days, and the application will be accepted.
+If the applicant fails to meet this commitment and the application is rejected, the security can still be deposited within 30 days, and the application will be accepted.

-Appeals get recognised as statutory rights of persons aggrieved by an inferior court’s decision in the interest of justice.
+Appeals are recognised as statutory rights of persons aggrieved by a lower court’s decision in the interest of justice.
 First appeals are a type of appeal established by the Code of Civil Procedure.
 In an appeal to the foremost appellate authority, the limitation period is 90 days, where it lies to the High Court.

-Finally, it concludes that the provisions of the CPC extensively deal with both substantive and procedural aspects of all types of appeals while making explicit modifications to accommodate more specific legislation.
+Finally, the provisions of the code of civil procedures (CPC) extensively deal with both substantive and procedural aspects of all types of appeals while making explicit modifications to accommodate specific legislation.